 Swelling is often associated with oral surgery.
 It often increases for the first 2-3 days.
 It can be minimized by using a cold pack, ice bag, or a bag of frozen peas wrapped in a towel and applied firmly to the cheek adjacent to the surgical area.
 This should be applied 20 minutes on and 20 minutes off during the first 24 hours after surgery.
 If you have been prescribed medicine for the control of swelling, be sure to take it as directed.

 Discomfort after oral surgery is normal.
-To best manage your discomfort, please take the prescribed pain medications on schedule.
+To best manage your discomfort, please take the prescribed pain medications on schedule per the directions provided.
 Staying on top of a regular schedule will best minimize discomfort after oral surgery.
 If you are still experiencing significant discomfort despite the medications, please contact our office.

 Begin your normal oral hygiene routine as soon as possible after surgery.
 Soreness and swelling may not permit vigorous brushing, but please make every effort to clean your teeth within the bounds of comfort.
 Do not use electric toothbrushes for the first week after surgery.